simplexidev/sdevlibs/THIRD_PARTY_NOTICES.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 <hr/>

-## miniaudio
+## zstd

 **Repository URL**: https://github.com/facebook/zstd

-SDFx references and distributes source code and libraries built from the source code of *minaudio*.
+SDFx references and distributes source code and libraries built from the source code of *zstd*.

 ### Copyright Notice(s):